-Higher/ National 5 Art and Design Entry Point National 5 for Higher or National 4 for National 5 Course Detail Expressive Activity Unit Course Assessment Select and investigate a suitable subject matter using a variety of art materials, techniques and /or technology creatively Produce observational drawings and studies showing an understanding of the subject and the visual elements Develop a range of compositions / ideas for Expressive art Complete an Expressive final outcome Describe and study the work of artists /their role in society, expressing facts and opinions Design Activity Unit Follow a Design Brief identifying the main design opportunities, issues and constraints Produce relevant investigative studies and market research in response to the developed brief Use a selection of design materials, techniques and /or technology in creative ways Select and develop suitable solutions.
-Describe and study the work of Designers their methods and their impact in society Annotate and evaluate your Design and Expressive units The Assessment Portfolio Development of the initial Expressive research sketches A final piece of Expressive artwork The Design brief Development of the initial Design ideas A final piece of Design work For both Expressive and Design an evaluation of the final artwork With both units it is advised to follow one clear line of enquiry The Assessment Portfolio The Assessment Portfolio is internally compiled and externally marked by the SQA.
+Higher/ National 5 Art and Design Entry Point National 5 for Higher or National 4 for National 5 Course Detail Expressive Activity Unit Select and investigate a suitable subject matter using a variety of art materials, techniques and /or technology creatively Produce observational drawings and studies showing an understanding of the subject Produce observational drawings and studies showing an understanding of the subject and the visual elements Develop a range of compositions / ideas for Expressive art Complete an Expressive final outcome Describe and study the work of artists /their role in society, expressing facts and opinions Design Activity Unit Follow a Design Brief identifying the main design opportunities, issues and constraints Produce relevant investigative studies and market research in response to the developed brief. brief Use a selection of design materials, techniques and /or technology in creative ways Select and develop suitable solutions.
+Describe and study the work of Designers their methods and their impact in society Annotate and evaluate your Design and Expressive units The Assessment Portfolio Development of the initial Expressive research sketches A final piece of Expressive artwork The Design brief Development of the initial Design ideas A final piece of Design work For both Expressive and Design an evaluation of the final artwork With both units it is advised to follow one clear line of enquiry Course The Assessment Portfolio Assessment The Assessment Portfolio is internally compiled and externally marked by the SQA.
 The portfolio contributes approx. 76% to the final award for Higher and 80% for National 5.
 Exam The Question Paper is externally set by the SQA and tests knowledge of Art and Design studies related to your practical Expressive and Design work.
 This contributes approx. 24% to the final award for Higher and 20% for National 5.
-I .